Noobli95/ProjectNugget/README.md

 ![image](https://github.com/Noobli95/ProjectNugget/assets/123615009/bcd6ee08-66d4-4c1b-bab0-7610ac6322b1)

-Unluckily, in the lats versions of Cura (5.6.0 and 5.7.2) we have a little problem.
+Unluckily, in the latest versions of Cura (5.6.0 and 5.7.2) we have a little problem.
 The problem is that the print had layer failures.
 So, I'm trying to find a new profile to test this.
 I believe a custom profile in your favorite software will do the trick.
+And I don't know when the issue will be fixed.

 When I find the solution I'll post it.